A sampling algorithm to estimate the effect of fluctuations in particle physics data: The algorithm

-In general terms, given the mixture of probability distributions (\ref{eq:mix_1}) and a set of $N$ observations $\{x_i\}_{i=1,...,N}$, the problem of clustering the latter into $K$ groups by probabilistically associating each of them with a distribution of origin has been solved numerically in a Bayesian framework using Markov Chain Monte Carlo (MCMC) techniques.
-The Gibbs sampler, which as anticipated directly inspired this work, belongs to this family of numerical methods.
+In general, given the above mixture $F$ of probability distributions and a set of $N$ observations $\{x_i\}_{i=1,...,N}$, Markov Chain Monte Carlo (MCMC) techniques can be used to cluster the latter into $K$ groups by associating each observation with a distribution of origin.
+The Gibbs sampler belongs to this family of numerical methods, and, as anticipated, directly inspired this work.

-The basic pseudocode of the proposed algorithm is reported below.
-The value of variable $v$ at iteration $t$ is denoted $v^{(t)}$ throughout.
+The pseudocode of the proposed algorithm is shown below, subscripts $sig$ and $bkg$ relating to signal and background, respectively.
+The value of quantity $v$ at iteration $t$ is denoted by $v^{(t)}$ throughout.